privacyidea/privacyidea/doc/periodictask/eventcounter.rst

     Resetting the the event counter results in a time series of "events per time interval".
 The time intervall is specified by the time intervall in which the Event Counter task module is called.
     If ``reset_event_counter`` is not checked, then the event handler will continue to increase the counter value.
-    Use this, if you want to create a time series, that display the absolute number of events.
+    Use this, if you want to create a time series, that displays the absolute number of events.